centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 A note on an order if the Account don’t want the order after a certain date.
 The order is not automatically cancelled on the Cancel Date, it is a note for sales staff.

 ### **Cancelled** (order status 6)
-This ordered has been cancelled at any stage before the payment was captured (once the payment has been successful, a refund should be made instead of cancelling the order).
+This order has been cancelled at any stage before the payment was captured (once the payment has been successful, a refund should be made instead of cancelling the order).
 Cancelled orders have the option to be fully and irreversibly deleted from the database.

 ### **Cart**
 _B2C_